renerocksai/renerocksai.github.io/_posts/2021-01-16-why-bullets.md

 This feature is a bit more involved, as it requires copying the server executable onto a server machine that's accessible over the internet.
 But you only have to deploy one server to run an unlimited number of "rooms".

 ## So, is this for everyone?
 Probably not.
 Most people shy away from using anything but Microsoft Office and might not have my specific needs or have a higher pain threshold than I have.
-Also, as with all new tools, there"s a bit of a learning curve involved with it, you'd have to learn to get arund in the Godot editor, and I cannot provide support for it.
+Also, as with all new tools, there's a bit of a learning curve involved with it, you'd have to learn to get arund in the Godot editor, and I cannot provide support for it.

 However, here is a video showing how simple it is to get started, if you're technically inclined: